Things appear to be looking up for Unilever PLC (UL)

 Analyst recommendations provided by FactSet shows that the consensus forecast for Unilever PLC (UL) is a “Overweight”.
 25 analysts offering their recommendations for the stock have an average rating of 1.00, where 4 rate it as a Hold and 1 think it is a “Overweight”.
 15 of the analysts rate the stock as a “Buy”.
 4 analysts have rated the stock as a Sell or Underperform.

-Unilever PLC quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -38.60% this year.
+Unilever PLC is expected to release its quarterly report on 04/29/2021 and quarterly earnings per share for the current quarter are estimated at $0.The EPS is expected to shrink by -38.60% this year.

 Unilever PLC (UL) Top Institutional Holders